 A collection of our favourite Awesome Foundation funded projects from Newcastle and around the world.
 Awesome Newcastle is a chapter of The Awesome Foundation.
 The Awesome Foundation was created in 2009 and has provided over $2.2m in grants via 114 chapters in 26 countries.

-Driving with Jack and Scott consists of two childhood mates who have been spreading the good vibes ever since, including hosting events, taking part in youth groups and coaching at a local skatepark.
+Jack and Scott are two childhood mates who spread good vibes across Newcastle through event hosting, taking part in youth groups and coaching at a local skatepark.

 In September 2015, the guys pitched for Awesome Newcastle’s first ever grant for their podcast Driving with Jack and Scott.

 Last Thursday evening, a small yet excited crowd gathered at The Edwards on Parry Street.
 Usual faces caught up with each other, new faces introduced themselves and somewhere in the mix, nervous finalists mingled with everyone.
 It was the night of Awesome Newcastle February, and after an inspirational meeting in Janu..

 The first Awesome Newcastle for the new year took place last Thursday at Talulah, The Junction.
 Our esteemed board congregated alfresco, full of stories of holidays, gifts, food and travel.

 As usual, narrowing down three finalists from the ever-growing bunch of passionate, aspirational applicants was a tricky task. ..